vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 device possession.
 In addition Vipps has implemented a Dynamic Linking according to the requirements.

-There is no need for any changes to your Vipps implementation for SCA.
+There is no need for any changes to your (old) Vipps implementation for SCA and PSD2.

 ### How can I use Vipps for different types of payments?